royYYZSFO/quilt-video-2cae3/src/pages/index.md

     subtitle: >-
       Capture and deliver authentic, personal video montages with any smartphone or web browser
-    content: >
+    content: |
       Step 1: Create a Quilt video project

-      Step 2: Send your Quilt link to anyone you'd like to record a video
+      Step 2: Share your Quilt link with friends, colleagues or customers

-      Step 3: Anyone with the link can record and upload a video to the project page from their smartphone
+      Step 3: Record and upload videos from any smartphone

       Step 4: Publish your video!
     actions: